awsdocs/aws-go-developer-guide/doc_source/using-cb-with-go-sdk.rst

    :keywords: AWS SDK Go examples, |ACBlong|

 The |sdk-go| examples can integrate |ACBlong| into your applications.
 The examples assume you have already set up and configured the SDK (that is, you've imported all required packages and set your credentials and region).
 For more information, see :doc:`setting-up` and :doc:`configuring-sdk`.

-You can download complete versions of these example files from the :doc-examples-go:`aws-doc-sdk-examples <s3>` repository on GitHub.
+You can download complete versions of these example files from the :doc-examples-go:`aws-doc-sdk-examples <codebuild>` repository on GitHub.

 .. toctree::
-   :titlesonly:
-   :caption: |ACB| Example Topics
    :maxdepth: 1

+   Getting Information about All Projects <cb-example-list-projects>
    Building a Project <cb-example-build-project>
    Listing your Project Builds <cb-example-list-builds>
-   Getting Information about All Projects <cb-example-list-projects>